By Yuki Nakayama, Ecology Center Writer, and Bailey Flannery, Environmental Storyteller Fellow

 The Ecology Center advocates for organic grass fields to keep children safe during activities.
 Children have no say in field decisions but take on the greatest risks as primary users.

 There are no federal bans on artificial turf.
-Only Vermont, California, Minnesota, and New York have state restrictions.
+Some states and municipalities have adopted restrictions including Colorado, New York state and Vermont .
 The Ecology Center is calling for clear safety standards and strict rules to limit the use of artificial turf.

 For those looking to join the fight in their own communities, Stewart reminds them: “Be prepared for long-term effort; don’t think it’s a single fight that will be over in a few weeks or months.
 Talk to decision-makers and understand their position on the matter.
 And make sure other community members are informed, because some towns do not allow for residents to be part of legal decisions.”